 Over the past 12 months you have helped us raise more than £500,000 towards our £1 million target.
 That money is already being put to good use, funding vital equipment like incubators, a DR X-ray machine and air/oxygen blenders.
 We are also already playing a part in improving the environment and facilities for families by providing comfortable chairs for parents to sit alongside their babies during long hours and days and a play area for children.

 In 2018, with your support, we hope to raise more funds so that we can pay for equipment that will go on to help countless babies’ lives.
 Items like a ventilator that breathes for the sickest of babies, a phototherapy machine that protects a baby’s fragile system and a specialist device that can save a baby’s sight.

 The money you donate could also fund an overnight room so parents can stay close to their babies during the night, and a Mummy Cam which will allow mums to see their babies while their separated from them immediately after birth.

-You’ll also be helping to grant their parents’ only wish – the chance to take their babies home.
+Please donate to the Noah’s Ark Charity Tiny Lives Appeal and help to grant every neonatal parent’s only wish – the chance to take their babies home.

-- Help spread the word on your social media sites by using the hashtags #BabiesfirstChristmas and #TinyLives.
+- Help spread the word on your social media sites by sharing our campaign video here using the hashtag #TinyLives.

 - Visit our fundraising page for ideas on how you can hold your own fundraising event.